EllaBrands/stanDev/JSON-for-model-data-and-parameters.md

 ### Stan data types

-From section "Stan Data Types" in the Stan manual:
+To summarize: (taken from section "Stan Data Types" in the Stan manual)
 * The primitive Stan data types are real for continuous scalar quantities and int for integer values.
 A real may be an integer or a real value or it may be one of three special values: positive infinity, negative infinity, and "not a number" which represents error conditions.
+* In order to represent the real values  "NaN" and positive an negative infinity in JSON, we'd need to use strings, e.g., "NaN", "+inf", "-inf"
-Integer or real types may be constrained with lower bounds, upper bounds, or both.
+* Integer or real types may be constrained with lower bounds, upper bounds, or both.
 * The compound data types include vector (of real values), row_vector (of real values), and matrix (of real values).
-Stan supports arrays of arbitrary order of any of the basic data types or constrained basic data types.
-There are four constrained vector data types, simplex for unit simplexes, unit_vector for unit-length vectors, ordered for ordered vectors of scalars and positive_ordered for vectors of positive ordered scalars.
+* Stan supports arrays of arbitrary order of any of the basic data types or constrained basic data types.  * There are four constrained vector data types, simplex for unit simplexes, unit_vector for unit-length vectors, ordered for ordered vectors of scalars and positive_ordered for vectors of positive ordered scalars.
 There are specialized matrix data types corr_matrix and cov_matrix for correlation and covariance matrices.
 * Stan supports arrays of arbitrary order of any of the basic data types or constrained basic data types.

 ### Variable declarations